-The ISC framework is not a management system and does not seek to create a management system but simply provides a framework to view process safety across an organisation.
+The IChemE Safety Centre (ISC) framework is not a management system and does not seek to create a management system but simply provides a framework to view process safety across an organisation.

 Leadership in knowledge and competence in process safety is fundamental.
 This underpins inherently safer engineering and design and robust safety systems supporting the upholding and continued evolution of systems and procedures for maintaining safer process operations.
 These are sustained by the best practice in the assurance of process safety in a changing environment taking full account of the contribution of human factors, behaviours and external influences.
 These elements collectively shape the prevailing culture in the workplace and in society at large in order to build a common understanding of risk issues and to develop and utilise new ways for cost effective and sustainable risk reduction in the process industries.